1999–2000 Oklahoma Sooners men's basketball team

 The 1999–2000 Oklahoma Sooners men's basketball team represented the University of Oklahoma in competitive college basketball during the 1999–2000 NCAA Division I men's basketball season.
 The Oklahoma Sooners men's basketball team played its home games in the Lloyd Noble Center and was a member of the National Collegiate Athletic Association's Big 12 Conference.

-The team posted a 27–7 overall record (12–4 Big 12).
-The Sooners received a bid to the 2000 NCAA tournament as No. 3 seed in the West region.
+The team posted a 27–7 overall record (12–4 Big 12), and the Sooners received a bid to the 2000 NCAA tournament as No. 3 seed in the West region.
 After an opening round win over Winthrop, the Sooners lost to No. 6 seed Purdue, 66–62.